7daytheory/pygame/README.md

 If the image has no transparent pixels : .convert()
 If the image has transparent pixesl: convert_alpha() This will make the game run much faster

+### Display order
+The display order is important, in this example there's a background fill, a target that moves and a bunch of random footballs.
+If the background was created last we would only see the background.
+So we want the target on top of everything, so it should be the last thing drawn on the display canvas, and the background should be the first thing drawn.